ccolon/disruptsc/README.md

 ### Subnational (when no network data are used)'

-#### District Data
+#### Region Data

-In this file are summarized the socioeconomic and spatial data on economic production for each district.
+In this file are summarized the socioeconomic and spatial data on economic production for each region.
 A GeoJSON file is expected.
-- `admin_code`: a string with the administrative code of the district
+- `admin_code`: a string with the administrative code of the region
-- `geometry`: a 'Point', which represent where the firms and household modelled for this district will be located.
+- `geometry`: a 'Point', which represent where the firms and household modelled for this region will be located.
-Typically the location of the largest city in the district, or, as a second best option, the district's centroid.
+Typically the location of the largest city in the region, or, as a second best option, the region's centroid.
-- `population`: the number of people in the district
+- `population`: the number of people in the region
-- economic supply data: at least one column per sector which captures the size of the sector in this district.
+- economic supply data: at least one column per sector which captures the size of the sector in this region.
 For instance, there could be the number of employees in the manufacturing of basic metals, the total sales of construction, and the value of production of agricultural products.
 The column name should corresponds to the values of the `supply_data` column in the _sector table_